calzoneman/sync/docs/google-drive-subtitles.md

+# Probably not working anymore

+According to recent bug reports, this feature no longer works.
+Since I [no longer support Google Drive](https://github.com/calzoneman/sync/wiki/Frequently-Asked-Questions#why-dont-you-support-google-drive-anymore), I have no plans to fix this.

-Adding subtitles to Google Drive
+~~Adding subtitles to Google Drive~~
 ================================

   1. Upload your video to Google Drive